Call us on 01202 885 821 or complete our contact form and we will get back to you as soon as possible!

 A large national firm might simply give your case to a local Barrister, so going directly to the Barrister can streamline the process, potentially saving you money as well as allowing the lawyer who actually represents you in court an opportunity to advise you from the outset.

 Many drivers choose to represent themselves if they’re caught speeding but there’s a risk they'll end up with a heavier penalty and greater court costs if their case is badly argued or ill-thought out.
 That’s why it often makes sense to seek the advice of a lawyer with experience in road traffic law before deciding what to do.
 Call Avoid A Ban and you’ll be advised by a Barrister with experience of helping drivers in Dorset, Wiltshire or Hampshire keep their licences, for example by arguing exceptional hardship.

-Our Barristers can help increase your chances of avoiding a driving ban for speeding and keeping penalty points and costs to a minimum.
+Avoid A Ban could increase your chances of keeping your licence after you’ve been charged with speeding or are at risk of a totting up ban and keeping any penalty points and court costs to a minimum.

 Call Us At 01202 885 821 For a Free Consultation

 If you can show that a driving disqualification will cause you - or anyone who depends on your ability to drive - exceptional hardship you may be able to avoid a ban and keep on driving.
 Our Barristers may be able to help you put together an exceptional hardship argument and present it to the Court on your behalf.

 Find Out More About Exceptional Hardship Arguments

 Get 12 or more penalty points on your licence and you can expect a “totting ban”, disqualifying you from driving for up to 6 months.
 This means you’ll have to attend a court hearing, at which the magistrates will decide whether or not to disqualify you and, if so, for how long.